 Arguably the most common example is a misconception about what counts toward Medicaid’s eligibility.
 Many people say something along the lines of, “My wife’s name isn’t on any of the bank accounts and most of the stocks and investments we have are in my name, so these assets are safe from Medicaid.”
 Or, since this is a second marriage, the assets I brought into the marriage are exempt from spend down.
 This is incorrect.
 New Jersey views all assets as jointly owned by married couples for purposes of eligibility.
 Therefore, it is irrelevant whose name is on what account or whether this is your second, thirds, or fifth marriage.
-All assets from both spouses will be taken into account when determining your financial eligibility and calculating your required spend down.
+All assets from both spouses will be considered when determining your financial eligibility and calculating your required spend down.

 Another common misconception is that couples can gift their assets to children to avoid adverse Medicaid consequences when the time comes.
 As previously mentioned, this tactic will not work.
-In fact, this is actually a major Medicaid rule violation, known as an “improper transfer.”
+In fact, this is a major Medicaid rule violation, known as an “improper transfer.”
 The State’s rules pertaining to Medicaid and gifting are extremely strict and must be followed.
 Always be careful when gifting your assets, as it can have significant Medicaid and income/estate tax implications and elder exploitation consequences.

 The Spousal Impoverishment Act (Commonly Referred to as “Protecting the Community Spouse”)